 Nobody plans to divorce.
 There is no such thing as a savings plan for divorce.
-Financial advisors rarely recommend strategies to prepare their clients for divorce.
+Financial advisors rarely recommend strategies to prepare their clients for divorce which does not prepare for a divorce without going broke.
 For almost everybody, divorce is an unanticipated major life changing event for which there was no financial plan.

 Moreover, divorcing spouses, by definition, are in an emotional state.
 They are upset, scared, angry and sometimes even vengeful.
 When you combine the lack of financial planning for divorce with the emotional state of the divorcing spouse, this can often lead to making very poor financial decisions.
 Some spouses will spend all of their money, and then borrow more, in order to fund expensive divorce litigation against their ex.